NC budget dance slowed as GOP leaders differ on bottom line

 Moore said on Thursday that the gap between the two chambers’ proposals this year is less than $500 million.
 He wouldn’t get into specifics, but said the House had sent a revenue offer to the Senate several days earlier.
-Berger and Hise have declined to talk numbers, but Berger confirmed recently that the Senate wanted to spend less than the House.
+Berger and Hise have declined to talk numbers, but Berger confirmed last week that the Senate wanted to spend less than the House.

 Berger said it will take the Senate up to three weeks after a finalized number to approve its two-year budget, which will include its itemized spending, tax and policy preferences.
 Next, the House would pass a competing plan, followed by negotiations between the two chambers and probably Cooper, who would be asked to sign any budget.
 Getting a budget to Cooper’s desk by the end of June is still doable, Berger said.